Skip to content

 After Justice League International by Keith Giffen and J. M. DeMatteis

-Once Keith Giffen and J. M. DeMatteis left, the new writer was Dan Jurgens.
+Once Keith Giffen and J. M. DeMatteis left the Justice League International comics, the new writer was Dan Jurgens.
 He worked on Justice League America #61–77, Justice League Spectacular #1, Justice League International (vol. 3) #1–12.
-Some of those titles are collected here:
+Some of those comic books are collected here: